 Unlike left-sided colitis, total colitis affects the entire colon.
 It often causes severe abdominal pain, chronic diarrhea, and weight loss.
 Total colitis causes extensive bleeding and often leads to toxic megacolon.

 Proctosigmoiditis affects the rectum and the sigmoid colon, which is the lowest segment of the colon and is close to the rectum.

 People with proctosigmoiditis may have bloody diarrhea and a constant feeling of needing to use the bathroom.
 Moderate pain and cramps in the abdomen are also common.

-Researchers still have much to learn about ulcerative colitis, including left sided ulcerative colitis.
-Although there is no cure for the condition, many people can greatly reduce their symptoms or put the condition in remission with proper treatment.
+Researchers still have much to learn about ulcerative colitis, including left-sided ulcerative colitis.
+Although there is no cure for the condition, many people can reduce their symptoms or enter remission with proper treatment.

 Working directly with a doctor is the best way to create a manageable treatment plan and reduce the risk of complications.